 4. Butterfly pose

-This is probably the least challenging pose requiring the least amount of coordination and explanation!
+Butterfly pose is probably the least challenging pose, requiring the least amount of coordination and explanation!
 This pose promotes relaxation and peacefulness.

 Boat pose is challenging, even for us adults!
 This pose helps children work on their balance and stability and requires immense concentration.